Last Updated on 4 December 2025 by Cycloscope

 everything you need to know

-Kitesurfing (or Kiteboarding) is one of the most popular water sports in South Africa, it is practiced and taught a bit everywhere along the 2,500km+ long coastline of the nation.
+Kitesurfing (or Kiteboarding) is one of the most popular water sports in South Africa; it is practiced and taught throughout the nation’s 2,500km+ coastline.

-Cape Town though, and especially the suburb of Muizenberg, is a really ideal location for beginners to learn the sport, indeed there are several schools in the area that can provide you with courses and individual lessons.
+Cape Town, though, and primarily the suburb of Muizenberg, is an ideal location for beginners to learn the sport; indeed, several schools in the area can provide you with courses and individual lessons.
 Many travelers begin their backpacking trip in Africa here with the baptism of the freezing Cape waters.

 It’s been a dream of mine to try kitesurfing since the first time I got acquainted with it on some beach in western Sicily, so what better chance than getting into the freezing waters of Cape Town and giving it a try?